 We received net proceeds of approximately \$193.7 million from the private offering of the initial notes, after deducting discounts to the initial purchasers and the other fees and expenses of the initial offering in the amount of approximately \$6.3 million.
 We applied the net proceeds to the repayment of borrowings outstanding under the revolving credit portion of our subsidiary credit facility, pending use of the net proceeds for working capital and other general corporate purposes.
 Borrowings under this revolving facility during the past twelve months were used for general corporate purposes.
-The revolving credit portion of our subsidiary credit facility, 2005, the average interest rate for borrowings thereunder was LIBOR plus 1.25% per annum.
+The revolving credit portion of our subsidiary credit facility expires in December 2012 and, as of September 30, 2005, the average interest rate for borrowings thereunder was LIBOR plus 1.25% per annum.